Contents

 -

 Do you intend to study in the United States?
-Moreover, you can enroll in an academic or vocational institution if you hold an F-1 or M-1 student visa.
-Several steps are required to get into a US school and have a visa interview.
-Let’s break things down so you can concentrate on getting ready for school.
+Let's break things down so you can concentrate on getting ready for school.

 -

-Accepted into a U.S. university: Getting a clearance letter from a SEVP-approved American university should come first.
+Get accepted into a U.S. university: Getting a clearance letter from a SEVP-approved American university should come first

 -